 Registry v5.0.0 is a significant rewrite due to the retirement of the older version of the underlying framework (CakePHP v2).
 The project leveraged this opportunity to clean up a number of long standing issues, some dating back to v0.1.
-As a result, upgrading will be fairly disruptive.
+As a result, upgrading may be fairly disruptive.

 Approaches to Upgrading

 Existing Registry installations cannot be upgraded in place.
 Data must be migrated to a new v5.0.0 based installation.
-As such, the recommended approach is to first stand up a new v5 Registry test instance, and then perform a test migration.
+As such, the recommended approach is to first stand up a new Registry v5 test instance, and then perform a test migration.

 Performing Data Migration